In Year 10, most schools work with students to develop a senior education and training (SET) plan.

 What’s involved in developing a SET plan?

 Each school has its own SET planning process.
-Your child’s school will make that process clear to you.
+Your child’s school will explain their process to you.

 Once your child’s SET plan has been developed, you, your child and the other people involved in developing the plan should sign and date the plan to show agreement.